 Fire: June – December, especially August to October.

 Mudslide (aka rainy season): November – April, especially January – March.
 If the fires were bad, so too will be the mudslides.

-Mid-to-late summer is slow for birding in the SoCal lowlands, but can be good in the cooler mountains and at the really hot (110-120°) Salton Sea.
+Mid-to-late summer is slow for birding in the SoCal lowlands, but can be good in the cooler mountains and at the really hot (110-120°F) Salton Sea.
 Winters can be cool, plunging way, way down into the 40’s near the ocean, often with a strong wind.
-Inland valley and desert summers are usually over 100; winters can be cool (high of 45 – 50) and windy, but rarely snowy.
+Inland valley summers are usually over 90° and deserts usually over 100°; winters can be cool (high of 45 – 50°) and windy, but rarely snowy.
 Mountain mornings are always cool, and the mountains freeze and snow up in the winter, closing some roads.
 Winter rainstorms can be fierce (mostly in El Nino years) and mudslides can close canyon roads.
 Humidity is generally very low.
 It’s a desert here!
 Return To Top

 Have a very good idea how to get to your destination before you set out.
 If possible, get a map(s) that cover the areas you’ll be in.
 This is a very large city.
 Know which direction (N-S-E-W) you want to go, as the road signs often refer to distant towns – often hundreds of miles away – you’ve never heard of.
 Many streets are many miles long (Western Blvd. is reportedly the longest straight city street in America), and many names are re-used in various locales, so your GPS might lead you astray unless you know exactly where you’re going.

 Turning right on a red light, after cross traffic has passed and pedestrians have crossed, is usually legal unless posted otherwise.